alexandershaw4/PyBP-Py-BrainPlotter-for-AAL90/README.md

 2) I wanted to be able to plot both a functional overlay and a network (nodes & edges) simultaneously.

 There are two versions:
-* Code version now uses a OpenGL, has traits(ui) rather than Tkinter interface and uses mayavi.
+* Code version now uses Qt, has traits(ui) rather than Tkinter interface and uses mayavi.
+Fast.
 Use this version.
 * Old compiled version is still the old tkinter + matplotlib version (slow).

 # The Functions